the-overdriven/mw-enhanced/README.md

 ## Why I cannot rest in cities?
 TODO

+## Why I cannot travel from Balmora to Maar Gan with silt strider directly?
+It's the same travel network
+TODO

 ## Killed enemies respawn like in some kind of MMO
 Install [No Respawns](https://www.nexusmods.com/morrowind/mods/53853)